kailey-nieves/MDEF-Website-Repository/docs/seminars/03-Bio-Zero.md

 # Bio-Zero

 This week was very interesting by the way we entered different branches in general science.
 Exciting to be able to grow micro-organisms from things we found.
+It felt like a very long seminar because of all the information that Jonathan and Nuria gave to us.
+It was too, because every day, they talked about a different topic so it was a bit exhausting.
+But, I think that with help of this seminar, I am interested in continue explorations regarding biology.

 <img src= "../../images/microbios.png" alt="Photo microorganism cultivation">
 <img src= "../../images/Bacterias.png" alt="Photo of bacterias">